kilfour/QuickPulse/Docs/G_TheHuntingHeart/TheHeart.md

 #### Safeties:
 - Trying to set the Main Artery to null throws:
     > The Heart can't pump into null.
 Did you pass a valid Artery to SetArtery(...) ?
-- Pulsing without setting the Main Artery throws:
-    > The Heart flatlined.
-No Main Artery.
-Did you forget to call SetArtery(...) ?
 ## Grafting Arteries
 Apart from pulsing flows through the Main Artery, QuickPulse allows you to redirect flows to additional Arteries.
 There are various situations where this is useful.